storybook-eol/react-cdk/README.md

 ### Customize Storybook

 Sometimes you may need to customize your React Storybook.
 If you do, you’ll usually customize the `.storybook/webpack.config.js` file.
-We don’t allow changes to that file directly in React CDK.
-Instead, you can edit the `.storybook/user/modify_webpack_config.js` file.
+Go ahead and do it.

 ### Add some pre-publish code